rriquelme/dynamic_string_website/docs/Solution.md

 - Using ECS/EKS to store a container to do the same as the previous bullet but containerized.

 ## How to improve the solution
-- Add Cloudfront in front the API Gateway and then add WAF, so it can be protected from DDOS, to avoid extra costs.
+- Add Cloudfront in front the API Gateway and then add WAF, so it can be protected from DDOS.

 - If the solution needs more speed, change the Parameter Store for a database, i.e. DynamoDB.